bbauska/meta-react-basics/README.md

   alt="State - data in a component that determines behavior." width="40%" />
 </p>
-State is important because it allows components to stay in sync with each other and ensure that your app behaves as intended.
+<p>State is important because it allows components to stay in sync with each other and ensure
+that your app behaves as intended.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-d.
 (170) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->